NZMSA/2016-Phase-2/Training/Day 2/2.3 Bot State Services/README.md

 Thus the Bot Framework has a service for storing bot state.
 This is powerful in any bot application, so we can personalize the experience or allows tracking of things like number of times they said a particular word.

-For this tutorial we are going to work on the base `Weather Bot` project
+For this tutorial we are going to work on the base `Weather Bot` project in `2.2 Bot Samples`

 The completed code of the tutorial for `MessagesController.cs` has been provided in the folder as this is the only file that has changed.